Virtakuono/.kml-repository/README.md

 [Coordinates app](https://itunes.apple.com/us/app/coordinates-calculate-convert/id494286614?mt=8)
 it allows to copy your current location onto pasteboard or to send it in an email.

+If you know a place that you would like to add, and can locate it on a map, go to [http://openstreetmap.org/](open street map), locate the point you want the coordinates for on the map and zoom in as close as you can.
+On the address bar you see two numbers, that give the coordinates of the centrepoint of the map.
+The first one is latitude and the latter is longitude.

+#### Do remember

 The data will not be automatically transferred to the map, this is known feature to avoid erroneous edits.